 Only university-employed staff are authorized to make repairs.

 Student rooms are equipped with thermostats for temperature control.
 To avoid fines associated with damaging and/or tampering with such equipment, either accidentally or intentionally, students should call the appropriate officials when problems occur.
 Thermostat problems should be immediately reported through the maintenance request form online.
+Any tampering with thermostats in an effort to alter the campus-wide set range is strictly prohibited.

 - Each resident's room and apartment is equipped with basic furniture.